Godley/k8s-talk/README.md

 # k8s-talk
-Code/exercises for my k8s talk
+Code/exercises for my k8s talk.
+Relies heavily on the [official k8s python library](https://github.com/kubernetes-incubator/client-python)

 ## pytest
 Pytest folder contains stub tests intended to be ran using pytest.
 Where possible there's hints given on what routes to follow